Resource-efficient Layer-wise Federated Self-supervised Learning: Experiment

-For performance comparison, we primarily use linear evaluation \cite{kolesnikov2019revisiting,bachman2019learning,chen2020simple} in which a linear classifier is trained on top of the frozen encoder $F$.
-The classifier is trained for 20 epochs using a batch size of 256.
-We use the AdamW optimizer with a base learning rate of 3e-2 and a weight decay of 1e-5.
-The learning rate decays with a cosine schedule.
-We use the \texttt{RandAugment} function available in the PyTorch~\cite{Paszke_PyTorch_An_Imperative_2019} framework for augmentation.
-For fine-tuning, we set the base learning rate to 1e-3 and the number of epochs to 40 with a warmup period of 10 epochs.
-Other settings are similar to those of linear evaluation.
+\paragraph{\textbf{Evaluation}} After training, the encoder $F$ is retained, while the projection head $H$ and prediction head $P$ are discarded.
+A linear classifier head is added to the encoder $F$ and fine-tuned on the downstream datasets for 40 epochs, including a warmup period of 10 epochs.
+We set the batch size to 256 and use the AdamW optimizer with a base learning rate of 1e-3 and a weight decay of 1e-5.
+A cosine decay schedule is applied to the learning rate during training.
+We use the \texttt{RandAugment} function available in the PyTorch~\citep{Paszke_PyTorch_An_Imperative_2019} framework for augmentation.